12 U.S. Islands to Add to Your Bucket List—No Passport Required

 Washington Island, Wisconsin

-For a truly unforgettable stay, Dejardin's Island Cottages offer full kitchens, washers and dryers, and everything you need to live like a local within a few minute's walk of the shops, restaurants, and bars downtown.
+For a truly unforgettable stay, Dejardin's Island Cottages offer full kitchens, washers and dryers, and everything you need to live like a local within walking distance of the shops, restaurants, and bars downtown.

 Bald Head Island, North Carolina